Japan ATM Withdrawal Guide 2026: Fees, Limits, Cash Tips & Best Cards

 Seven Bank is the easiest default for most travellers.
 The network is huge, 7-Eleven stores are everywhere on the main tourist route, menus are available in English, and Seven Bank officially lists overseas cards as usable at its ATMs.
 Seven Bank also states that the withdrawal limit for overseas cards is 100,000 yen per withdrawal, with a lower 30,000 yen limit for magnetic-stripe transactions.

+7-Elevens are easy to find, and Seven Bank has an English ATM locator if you ever get stuck.
 Fees for cards issued overseas vary by card brand, so do not assume every withdrawal is free.
 Check the fee shown on the ATM screen before confirming, then focus on avoiding extra fees from your own bank or card issuer.

 2. Japan Post Bank ATMs